The Pillars of the Earth (miniseries)

-The Pillars of the Earth is an eight-part 2010 TV miniseries, adapted from Ken Follett's 1989 novel of the same name.
-It debuted in the U.S. on Starz and in Canada on The Movie Network/Movie Central on July 23, 2010.
-Its UK premiere was on Channel 4 in October 2010 at 9pm.
-In 2011, the series was nominated for 3 Golden Globes, including Best Mini-Series or Motion Picture Made for Television, Ian McShane for Best Actor and Hayley Atwell for Best Actress at the 68th Annual Golden Globe Awards.
+The Pillars of the Earth is an eight-part 2010 television miniseries, adapted from Ken Follett's 1989 novel of the same name.
+It debuted in the U.S. on Starz and in Canada on The Movie Network/Movie Central on 23 July 2010.
+Its UK premiere was on Channel 4 in October 2010.
+The series was nominated for three awards at the 68th Golden Globe Awards, including Best Miniseries or Television Film, while Ian McShane and Hayley Atwell received acting nominations.

 Overview

 Like the novel on which it is based, the miniseries centres on the construction of a cathedral in the fictional town of Kingsbridge during a tumultuous period of English history known as The Anarchy in the 12th century.

 Differences from the novel

 A number of character changes were made for the series.
 For example, Waleran is older and Remigius is younger in the series than the novel.
-Similarly the actors playing Alfred, Jack, Richard, and Aliena are initially older than those portrayed in the novel.
+Similarly, the actors playing Alfred, Jack, Richard, and Aliena are initially older than those portrayed in the novel.
 Also, the characters of Henry of Blois, Andrew Sacrist, Milius the kitchener, and Thomas Becket are not introduced in the series.
-The incestuous fixation of Regan to her son William is not introduced in the novel.
-The story of young Philip and Francis' rescue by Abbot Peter after the death of their parents during a war in Wales is omitted and Prior James is said to be the one who brought the boy Philip to the priory.
+The incestuous fixation of Regan on her son William is not present in the novel.
+The story of young Philip and Francis's rescue by Abbot Peter after the death of their parents during a war in Wales is omitted and Prior James is said to be the one who brought the boy Philip to the priory.
 Further, the thief character who attacks Martha and steals their pig is merged to become the monk Johnny Eightpence.
 Jack and Aliena only have one child in the series.

 Character events were also modified on occasion.
 Shareburg, Ellen's lover and the father of Jack, is not hanged but burnt at the stake, and does not sing the minstrel song seen in the novel.
 In the TV series, Ellen is not pregnant at that time (but holds a baby) and does not use a cockerel during her curse.
 The romantic tryst between Ellen and Tom in the woods after the death of Agnes as per the novel does not occur, rather they become closer after Ellen states that Jack needs a master builder to whom to apprentice.
 Similarly, Alfred is also not seen physically bullying Martha or Jack in the series.
 The execution scene of Bartholomew (and Aliena's appeal to Stephen for mercy, and Stephen's offer of a knighthood to Richard) in episode 3 does not occur in the novel, where he simply languishes and dies alone in prison.
 Also, Jack does not duel Walter for the rights to the quarry as shown in episode 3, nor have his hand broken.
 In the novel, Percy Hamleigh dies of unknown causes, whereas in episode 4, he is bled to death by his ambitious wife Regan.
 The poisoning of Jack in episode 6 was added by the series.